NIBUTANI-Attus (Bark Fiber Textiles)

-A tradition of the Saru River basin region since ancient times.
-It was used in trade with other regions as a product of the Saru River basin during the Edo period.
+A traditional product of the Saru River basin region since ancient times, Nibutani-attus fabric was used in trade with other regions during the Edo period.

-Attus is the name of a fabric made using thread from the bark fibers of the Manchurian elm and other trees, and woven with a loom called an attus karape.
+Attus is the name of fabric made using thread from the bark fibers of the Manchurian elm and other trees, woven on a loom called an attus karape.
 The fabric has a unique texture.
 It is resistant to water, highly breathable, and exceptionally tough for a natural fiber.

 How to make

-Manchurian elm and Japanese linden bark is peeled off and processed, and separated into 2 mm-wide threads.
-The threads are tied together with weaver's knots and twisted, then stretched and twisted, then woven in a loom from a seated position.
+Manchurian elm and Japanese linden bark are peeled off and processed before being separated into 2 mm-wide strands.
+These strands are tied together using weaver's knots before being stretched, twisted and finally woven on a loom.